mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 I enjoy feeling like I run a real business.
 Before TinyPilot, my businesses typically earned less than $500/month.
 At that scale, I felt too limited by capital.
 You can't hire skilled roles or pay for expert guidance with $500.
 I frequently had to solve uninteresting problems simply because my revenue was too small to justify better solutions.

 With TinyPilot, there's enough money coming in to hire specialists where it makes sense.
-I enjoy working with a talented dev team again after three years of coding by myself.
+After three years of coding by myself, I appreciate working with a talented dev team again.
 I pay $200/month for dev tooling and continuous integration because eliminating that gruntwork is obviously a net positive.
 In my previous businesses, paying for those tools would consume most of my revenue.

-I enjoy having a company culture that matches what I always wanted to see from my employers.
+I'm pleased to have a company culture that matches what I always wanted to see from my employers.
 Everyone has flexible hours.
 There are no tight deadlines, so people don't have to compromise on quality.
 Almost all of our work is asynchronous, so everyone has the space to do [deep, focused work](/book-reports/deep-work/).

 The hardest part for me about running a business with thousands of real customers is being responsible for failure.
 We're a team, but the buck ultimately stops with me.
-When I ship a bad bug or fail to launch a new product by the date I predicted, I find it painful and personally embarrassing.
+When I ship a serious bug or fail to launch a new product by the date I predicted, I find it painful and personally embarrassing.
 It's a completely different experience from being a developer at Microsoft or Google, where I shared blame with the people who reviewed and tested my work, and we were all eight layers removed from real customers.

 Overall, I'm still happy to be working for myself and hope to sustain it for the rest of my working life.